 This forms the basis of the sauce for the pasta.

 I made this in the way they would the restaurant, by individual portions, but you could make a bigger pot.

 Boil linguine until al dente and cool, drain and set aside until needed.

-Chop up a few capers, fresh garlic and green chilli.
+Chop up a few capers (or keep them whole), fresh garlic and green chilli.
 Fry this lightly in a pan, add the pre cooked fish and a few olives (either whole or halved).
 Pour in a splash of white wine and allow to cook briefly.
 To this add a ladle of the tomato sauce, heat through and then add a dash of cream.

 Add the cooked pasta, heat and serve.